This information was last updated on June 13, 2018.

 - Why don't I get emails from the project administrator or the project?

-- How should I set up my FTDNA Profile?
+- (Required) How should I set up my FTDNA Profile?

-- How do I set up my earliest paternal ancestor?
+- (for Active Project Participants) How do I set up my earliest paternal ancestor?

-- How do I set up my results to be publicly viewable?
+- (for Active Project Participants) How do I set up my results to be shared?

-- How do I upload a family tree into my FTDNA account?
+- (for Active Project Participants) How do I upload a family tree into my FTDNA account?

-- How do I get my results included in the extensive analysis on the project website?
+- (for Active Project Participants) How do I get my results included in the extensive analysis on the project website?

 - What other projects should I join?

 - I have two kits that should be merged / can't log in / have problems with my FTDNA account.
 Where do I get help?